PluralKit/PluralKit/docs/content/user-guide.md

 *⚠️ This only works on your last message, or a message sent within the last 1 minute.*

 #### Deleting messages
-To delete a PluralKit-proxied message, you can react to it with the `:x:` :x: emoji.
-Note that this only works if the message has been sent from your own account.
+To delete a PluralKit-proxied message, react to it with the `:x:` :x: emoji.

 ### Anyone's messages